 Since many older homeowners have limited income, the funds from a reverse mortgage loan can help make ends meet and make life more comfortable.

-If you’re wondering how to get equity out of your home without taking out a traditional home loan, using a shared appreciation company may work for your circumstances.
+If you’re wondering how to get equity out of your home without taking out a traditional home loan or personal loan, using a shared appreciation company may work for your circumstances.
 These companies essentially act as silent partners and purchase a portion of your home.

 You should only use a shared appreciation company if you feel confident you’ll be able to pay back the large sum looming at the end of the repayment term.

 If you’re worried about the risks, interest rates, or application requirements inherent in the methods we’ve discussed so far, don’t worry.
-Another effective option for homeowners who want to convert their equity is a sale-leaseback program.
+One of the most effective home equity loan alternatives for owners who want to convert their equity is a sale-leaseback program.

-When you sell your house to EasyKnock, you gain access to its value, while getting to stay in it for as long as you need as a renter.
-You can convert up to 100% of your home’s equity to cash upfront.
+When you sell your house to EasyKnock, you convert your home’s equity to the cash you need, while getting to stay in it for as long as you need as a renter.
 Depending on your goals, you can even retain the option to buy back your property when you’re ready.
-If you decide to move, EasyKnock can help you sell the home on the open market to access any remaining value and appreciation.
+If you decide to move, EasyKnock can help you sell the home on the open market to access any remaining value and any appreciation.